arthurBarthe/debiased-spatial-whittle/paper/paper.md

   - `inference.periodogram`: this module allows to compute the periodogram of the data, and to obtain the expected periodogram for a given model and grid combination.
   - `inference.multivariate_periodogram`: this module allows to compute the periodogram for multivariate data.
-  - `inference.likelihood.py`: this module allows to define the Debiased Whittle Likelihood and the corresponding estimator.
+  - `inference.likelihood`: this module allows to define the Debiased Whittle Likelihood and the corresponding estimator.
 The optimizer can be selected among those offered by the optimize package of the Scipy library [@virtanen2020scipy].